rewe-digital/frost/README.md

     // This can be useful to add or modify HTTP request headers that your SUT may rely on, as Galen does not seem to support this directly. useProxy = true

     // When using the proxy, this is the directory where the wiremock configuration files are based.
+    // Relative directories are being considerd relative to the project directory.
 Default is 'frost'. proxyConfigurationDirectory = 'uiTest/wiremock-config'

     // Whether or not failing Frost tests or framework errors should let the Gradle task/build fail, default is true.